 Because of the popularity of energy drinks, the Federal Drug Administration is keeping a close watch on the number of cases reported as well as any resulting legal action.
 There have been several illnesses, deaths, and lasting disabilities linked to different energy drinks.
 Perhaps most notably, 14-year-old Anais Fournier suffered a fatal cardiac arrest late last year after consuming two energy drinks, and her family has filed a lawsuit against energy drink maker Monster Energy Corp.
 While reports indicate that Fournier had a pre-existing heart condition, court records indicate that she died of caffeine toxicity.

-For assistance with your Energy Drink case, click here to find Energy Drink attorneys near you or find attorneys in a different state.
+For assistance with your Energy Drink case, click here to find Energy Drink lawyers near you or find lawyers in a different state.

 Information on the health effects of energy drinks on children, adolescents, and young adults